 After creating the account, Thunderbird will display the new account:

 If your account cannot be automatically configured by Thunderbird, you must manually configure it.
-This is done via the Account Settings dialog, accessed from the Manual Account Configuration" for full instructions.
-See the FAQ Changing IMAP to POP if you need to change the incoming server from IMAP to POP.menu.
+This is done via the Account Settings dialog, accessed from the Manual Account Configuration article for full instructions.
+See the FAQ Changing IMAP to POP article if you need to change the incoming server from IMAP to POP.menu.
 Your email account provider can provide details on connection information.
 (The information is probably available from their website.)
-See the article "
+See the

 Adding a new ISP

 The Thunderbird team wants to collect server information for as many ISP and webmail providers as possible.
 You can help!
 If your email server information is not found when you create your account, you must configure your account manually.
 However, please ask your email provider to submit their ISP connection information.
-There are instructions on the ISP Database page.
+For more detailed technical information about ISPDB and autoconfiguration, how to use it and add a record to it, see Autoconfiguration in Thunderbird at MDN web docs.